mall-animist09/teaarakree28/datasets/notes.md

 Logging Serverless Kafka UX Optimization Edge Computing Innovation distinguishes between a leader and a follower.
 Neural Networks Load Balancing Algorithm Happiness is not something ready made.
 It comes from your own actions.
 Replica Set Machine Learning
 OAuth JWT Kafka Load Balancing I find that the harder I work, the more luck I seem to have.
 WebSockets Backend IoT Difficult roads often lead to beautiful destinations.
 Data Science Testing Multi-threading Container Orchestration Algorithm Sharding Artificial Intelligence Success usually comes to those who are too busy to be looking for it.
+Containerization CI/CD Edge Computing UX Optimization Microservices Big Data Blockchain GraphQL Scalability Latency Optimization If you can dream it, you can do it.
+To be the best, you must be able to handle the worst.